Am I “Real” Nigerian because I Can’t Speak Yoruba?

 January 13, 2020

-Speaking the native language of either your father or mother or both, if possible, is fantastic.
-I get so excited when my father and I converse in Yoruba (especially when I need to yab someone lol).
-I think it’s funny how people think they know soooo much about me.
-Little do they know, I am full of surprises.
-I have been learning to speak and understand Yoruba since I was three.
-SURPRISE!
+Speaking the native language of either your father or mother (or both) is an incredible experience.
+I get so excited when my father and I speak in Yoruba—especially when I need to yab (tease) someone!
+I find it funny how people assume they know everything about me.
+Little do they know, I’m full of surprises!
+I’ve been learning Yoruba since I was about three years old.
+Surprise!

-My father taught me Yoruba because he knew I was going to Nigeria one day to further my education.
-He knew, but I didn’t.
-Many times I wanted to say the phrases in English since I spoke it everywhere except at home with him.
-I still feel like this today, to be honest.
-However, I push through.
-I learned Yoruba and English around the same time, so sometimes words get jumbled up, and if I am passionate about a particular topic, I tend to speak the two without hesitation.
+My father taught me Yoruba because he knew one day I would go to Nigeria to further my education.
+He knew it, but I didn’t.
+Growing up, I wanted to say phrases in English, especially since I spoke it everywhere except at home with him.
+Even now, I sometimes feel this way, but I push through.
+I learned both Yoruba and English around the same time, so sometimes I jumble them together.
+When I’m passionate about a topic, I’ll switch between the two languages without hesitation!

 You May Also Like…